seancdavis/unmutedstories-com/src/index.md

         share reflections about the speaker’s story or share their own stories with each other.
     - heading: Is there a fee to attend?
       body: No, for the time being, all events will be free to attendees.
-We would like to try to host bigger events or conferences in the future, which may be ticketed.
+We may host bigger events or conferences in the future, which may be ticketed.
     - heading: Are speakers compensated?
       body: Given the early stage of our program, we currently have no financial backers therefore we are unable to pay our speakers.
 Eventually, we would like to